fstnetwork/module-api/03-Token_Campaign/01-Create_Basic_Token_Campaign.md

 ```

 This API responses a ABI-Encoded transaction for creating the basic token campaign, and the end-user (the sender, the requester) has to sign the `transaction` object in the response via [ETH Key lib JS](https://github.com/funderstoken/eth-key-lib-js), then send the signed transaction and the `submitToken` to [SubmitSignedTransaction API](https://github.com/funderstoken/module-api/tree/master/SubmitSignedTransaction).

+## Parameters
+### Request
+  - `id`: ID of the token to sell.
+ID is a global identifier.
+  - `name`: Campaigm name.
+  - `description`: Campaign description.
+  - `stages`: **Currently only support one stage in `stages`.**
+    - `name`: The campaign stage name.
+    - `startTime`: The campaign stage start time.
+The format is Unix Timestamp in millisecond resolution.
+    - `endTime`: The campaign stage end time.
+The format is Unix Timestamp in millisecond resolution.
+    - `priceMultiplier`: The multiplier to the price for this campaign stage.
+Must be less than or equal to 1.
+Must be greater than 0. (_For example, assume the original token price is 1 ETH = 100 YourToken, if you have created a 20% bonus stage, the priceMultiplier you get is: {numerator: 100, denominator: 120} ( 1/(100/120) = 1.2, 1.2-1 = 0.2 = 20% ) So the token price is allowed to be 1 ETH = 120 YourToken._)
+      - `numerator`: The numerator of this fraction.
+      - `denominator`: The denominator of this fraction.
+    - `cap`: Total amount of token for sale during this campaign stage.
+    - `isPrivate`: The campaign stage is private or not.
+    - `description`: The campaign stage description.

+### Response
+  - `transaction`: UNSIGNED raw transaction format in Ethereum.
+  - `submitToken`: The value for [SubmitSignedTransaction API](https://github.com/funderstoken/module-api/tree/master/SubmitSignedTransaction).